MarcoWorms/stainless/README.md

 (remember: Ramda is faster, but Mori's immutable)
 * Go for a more idiomatic route and use Immutable.js instead of Ramda and Mori.
 (remember to drop non-idiomatic babel syntax plugins too)
-* Not using Fast.js? drop it and do it the way you like.
+* Not using Fast.js? drop it.
 * Or do like me and go with the standard package :)

 It's all up to you.